How to identify, control and dispose of Japanese knotweed.

 - bury it at a depth of at least 5 metres

-Dispose off-site safely
+Dispose of Japanese knotweed off-site

 Soil or plant material contaminated with non-native and invasive plants can cause ecological damage and may be classified as controlled waste.